anthonyjdearmas/GmodStore-Job-Notifer/README.md

 <br>
 **Question:** I see that GmodStore has its own API, why not use that to grab the information instead of web-scraping?
 <br>
-**Answer:** This would be a fantastic idea, however GmodStore's API does not have anything for getting information about job postings.
-For this reason, the API would be useless and web-scraping is needed.
+**Answer:** This is a fantastic idea, however GmodStore's API does not have anything for getting information about job postings.
+For this reason, the API cannot be used and web-scraping is needed.